CAT Preparation: The Do’s and Don’tsMeghna Chauhan

 Stop procrastinating and start solving.
 This is the most common problem faced by not only MBA aspirants but by everyone.
-To overcome this, you should give yourself small breaks in between your study plan and be committed to work hard while studying.
-You may find it difficult in the beginning but eventually you will develop this art of working with concentration.
+To overcome this, you should give yourself small breaks in between your study plan and be committed to working hard while studying.
+You may find it difficult in the beginning but eventually, you will develop this art of working with concentration.

-Do not postpone things assuming that you have a next day in front of you.
-This will only pile up your work and create last minute burden.
+Do not postpone things assuming that you have the next day in front of you.
+This will only pile up your work and create a last-minute burden.
 You will eventually end up skipping and missing some topics while just glancing through the others.

 Do not waste too much time in group studies, you will end up losing track of time and self-study will be affected.